40843245/Visual-Studio/edmx/How to add .edmx file in Visual Studio?.md

 # How to add .edmx file in Visual Studio?
 > [!CAUTION]
-> If you expect that Entity Wizard connects data from external data source (for example, external database)
+> If you expect that Entity Data Model Wizard connects data from external data source (for example, external database)
 >
 > You must connect the database successfully before follow these steps.
 Otherwise, you won't see the external source as an option in the drop-down list (stated in step 5)
 >